1. History of the art exchange

 - Fall 2017

-- “Operation Trash” workshops with 3 schools in the South Baltimore Gateway district, and planning meetings for an online exchange program with Baltimore and Rotterdam schools.
+- “Operation Trash” workshops with 3 schools in the South Baltimore Gateway District, and planning meetings for a spring online exchange program with Baltimore and Rotterdam schools.
 More info.

 - Trash & composting workshops, conducted in collaboration with the manager of Filbert Street Community Garden on Nov 2 and Nov 6.